-Steven J. Elmer, John McDaniel and James C. Martin
+John McDaniel, N. Scott Behjani, Steven J. Elmer, Nicholas A.T.
+Brown, and James C. Martin

 Muscle-shortening velocity and hence power have been shown to increase in the presence of nitric oxide (NO).
 NO availability increases after consuming nitrate (NO3 -).
 Ingestion of NO3 -rich beetroot juice (BRJ) has increased muscle power in untrained adults.